 You’re never far away from a farm in New Zealand and given how important farming has been in the history of this country it’s a great opportunity to learn more about why it’s been so fundamental.

-A great place to do this is at Whiti Farm Park, less than 20 minutes drive from Hot Water Beach, and a fantastic place to spend a few hours, especially with the family.
+A great place to do this is at Whiti Farm Park, less than a 20-minute drive from Hot Water Beach, and a fantastic place to spend a few hours, especially with the family.

 Hang out in Whitianga